-All approaches described so far enter the class of "sense-map-plan-act" robot architectures, that is known to be inefficient to react quickly to unpredictable changes of a dynamic world.
-On the contrary the class of behavioral architectures allows the robot to move around safely, even in dynamic environments, by means of a set of individual behaviors that provide strong robot/environment interactions.
-Topological maps are suited to represent these interactions (Mataric, 1990).
-Such a topological map known as cognitive map has been proposed by Kuipers and Byun (1991).
-In this approach, distinctive places correspond to the activation of a particular class of behaviors, called self-positioning behaviors.
-These behaviors control the robot movements and lock it into a specific pose relative to particular environmental characteristics: the selfpositioning site.
-Also neighborhood relations are expressed by behaviors which servo the robot between two self-positioning sites.
+Most of the approaches described so far fall into the class of "sense-map-plan-act" robot architectures, that are known to be inefficient at reacting quickly to unpredictable changes in a dynamic world.
+In contrast the class of behavioral architectures allows the robot to move around safely, even in dynamic environments, by means of a set of individual behaviors that provide strong robot/environment interactions.
+Topological maps are well suited to represent these interactions (Mataric, 1990).
+Such a topological map, known as a cognitive map, has been proposed by Kuipers and Byun (1991).
+In this approach, distinctive places correspond to the activation of a particular class of behaviors, called selfpositioning behaviors.
+These behaviors control the robot's movements and lock it into a specific pose relative to particular environmental characteristics: the selfpositioning site.
+Also, neighborhood relations are expressed by behaviors that servo the robot between two self-positioning sites.